Expectation in Reinforcement Learning: The Way It Finally Made Sense to Me

 Misconception 1: “Expected return means the return I should expect to get”

-Partially true, but misleading.
-Expected return is the long-run average.
-In any single episode, we might get much more or much less.
-It’s a statistical property, not a guarantee.
+Expected return is the long-run theoretical average.
+In any single episode, the actual return fluctuates.
+It is a statistical property, not a guarantee.

 Misconception 2: “Value functions predict what will happen”

-No. Value functions predict what will happen on average.
-They compress many possible futures into one number.
-The actual future might be very different from the expected value.
+Value functions predict what will occur in expectation.
+They compress many possible futures into a single metric.
+A single trajectory may deviate significantly from the expected value.

 Misconception 3: “Model-free RL doesn’t use expectations”